 - Proposed penalties of $70,000 for Dyson Corporation as worker loses part of a finger.
 Ohio.
 Unguarded moving machine part.

-- Royal Mail Group Limited, fined £50,000 after worker’s foot was run over by a reach truck.
+- Royal Mail Group Limited, fined £50,000 after the worker’s foot was run over by a reach truck.
 Medway Magistrates Court.
-Not providing correct footwear for environment
+Not providing correct footwear for the environment.

-BP has been at the centre of a number of environment, health and safety disasters, including the explosion at the Deepwater Horizon oil rig in the Gulf of Mexico in 2010.
+BP has been at the center of a number of environmental, health, and safety disasters, including the explosion at the Deepwater Horizon oil rig in the Gulf of Mexico in 2010.
 In another incident that happened in 2005, an explosion resulted in a divesting fire that ripped through BP’s Texas City Refinery.
 15 workers were killed and 170 injured.
 BP was charged with violating federal environment crime laws and has been subject to lawsuits from the victim’s families.
 The US Occupational Safety and Health Administration (OSHA) imposed a fine of $87million (2).

 Acknowledge health and safety as an enterprise-wide challenge

-Environment, Health and Safety belongs at every level of the organisation.
+Environment, Health, and Safety belong at every level of the organization.
 A unified risk strategy is essential, and it needs to apply to every aspect of your company no matter where your employees are located.
-For example, if you have a 12 hours no alcohol policy for certain positions, rolling it out company-wide shows workers that this is something the company is committed to at all levels.
+For example, if you have 12 hours no alcohol policy for certain positions, rolling it out company-wide shows workers that this is something the company is committed to at all levels.
 It then involves a process for random testing which is then recorded for audit, action, and reporting.

-Make the effort to standardise risk assessment across the business
+Make the effort to standardize risk assessment across the business

-One of the most effective ways to make informed decisions across the company is to try and standardise the same processes company-wide.
-This ensures a consistent delivery in health, safety and risk monitoring processes.
-Business intelligence then enables managers to identify potential risk areas and positively implement informed changes as well as adapt to any new regulations and laws.
+One of the most effective ways to make informed decisions across the company is to try and standardize the same processes company-wide.
+This ensures a consistent delivery in health, safety, and risk monitoring processes.
+Business intelligence then enables managers to identify potential risk areas and positively implement informed changes as well as to adapt to any new regulations and laws.

-Our client, Babcock, has implemented EcoOnline’s AI, Risk and Pass modules across their Defence, Support and Marine operations, which involves over 35,000 skilled staff with over 300 health and safety staff members.
-The business intelligence, reporting and real-time visibility of compliance and HSE performance promotes quick and responsive actions to minimise any potential risk or hazard.
+Our client, Babcock, has implemented EcoOnline’s AI, Risk, and Pass modules across their Defence, Support, and Marine operations, which involves over 35,000 skilled staff with over 300 health and safety staff members.
+The business intelligence, reporting, and real-time visibility of compliance and HSE performance promote quick and responsive actions to minimize any potential risk or hazard.